sclorg/mysql-container/README.md

 This repository also provides a test framework, which checks basic functionality of the MySQL image.

-Users can choose between testing MySQL based on a RHEL or CentOS image.
+Users can choose between testing MySQL based on a RHEL or CentOS Stream image.

 *  **RHEL based image**